 In its petition before the Supreme Court, the Office of the Solicitor General stated that Article 26 applies only to valid mixed marriage, that is, a marriage celebrated between a Filipino citizen and an alien.
 The proper remedy in Orbecidos' situation, according to the OSG, is to file a petition for annulment or for legal separation.
 Furthermore, the OSG argues there is no law that governs Orbecido’s situation.
 The OSG claims that this is a matter of legislation and not of judicial determination.

-Supreme Court ruling: Article 26 allows a Filipino citizen divorced by a spouse who had acquired foreign citizenship and remarried to remarry
+Supreme Court ruling: Article 26 allows a Filipino citizen -- divorced by a Filipino spouse who had acquired foreign citizenship and remarried -- to remarry